sudo-suhas/xgo/errors/readme.md

 search.

-[`*Error.Details()`][error.details] constructs and yields the details of the error by traversing the error chain in a [structure][errors.internaldetails] which is suitable to be parsed.
+[`*Error.Details()`][error.details] constructs and yields the details of the error, by traversing the error chain, in a [structure][errors.internaldetails] which is suitable to be parsed.

 ```go